 Layout of Module areas

-All Hub modules were originally set up using a standard template with specific links in the module menu for each area.
-Although the template may have been customised by your tutor, a module menu typically includes links to:
+All Hub modules are based around a standard template customised by your tutor, a module menu typically includes links to:

 - Learning Resource Area